Home Compare PGR vs VRT

 The Progressive vs Vertiv Holdings Co: Which Stock Looks Stronger in 2026?

-The Progressive holds the cleaner structural position, with the lead spread across valuation and growth.
+The Progressive holds the cleaner structural position, with the lead spread across valuation and stability.
 Vertiv Co still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Vertiv Co carries the stronger setup — intact trend against The Progressive's broken trend.
 That leaves a split case: the structural lead stays with The Progressive, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-Updated 2026-04-05
+Updated 2026-05-17

 Trajectory Similarity

-Peer-set rank: #5
+Peer-set rank: #10

 within The Progressive Corporation's functional peer set

-These two companies are linked by measured long-term financial trajectory similarity within the selected peer universe.
+This comparison is anchored in long-term financial trajectory similarity within the selected peer universe.

-The strongest overlap appears in margin trend and revenue growth trajectory.
+Most of the shared profile comes through margin trend and revenue growth trajectory.

 Similarity drivers